illandril/FoundryVTT-hotbar-uses/README.md

 ![Screenshot showing hotbar counters for spells, items, and feats](/screenshots/example-a.png?raw=true)

-This module currently only works with the DnD5e system.
 It shows uses for any macro created by dragging an inventory item, spell, or feat from a character sheet into the hotbar.

 Uses that are shown include...
 * Weapons with a Resource Consumption